nixnull/nullarch/30dfosschallenge.md

 If you have the money and resources, and need a new phone, there are also some FOSS phones available for sale, such as the Pine Phone.

+# I want support/someone to talk to/to complain about how hard it all is

+Please do all of the above!
+If you're on Mastodon (or stuck on one of the corporate social medias) I recommend the hashtag #30DayFOSSChallenge.

+If you're having trouble or have questions, I will personally answer you on mastodon: [@nix@social.stlouist.com](https://social.stlouist.com/@nix).

 # I'm skeptical.
 Convince me.

 ## Why do I care how it works?